niklasgruener/Life-Detection/README.md

-# Visual Life Detection using a Compact Tri-Modal Camera Unit - Code Repository
+# Multimodal Visual Life Detection using a Compact Tri-Modal Camera Unit - Code Repository

 This repository contains the full codebase for the thesis **"Multimodal Visual Life Detection using a Compact Tri-Modal Camera Unit"**, including detection pipelines, evaluation scrips and real-time integration for: